quyeticb/filesext/README.md

 --------------------------------
 List Extensions by Alpha
 --------------------------------
-More information please visit: https://filesext.com
+More information please visit: https://filesext.com or https://fileinfo.com